suzannejmatthews/PDC-Unplugged/content/activities/sweetenJuice.md

 ## Assessment

 (Ben-Ari1999) ran the dramatizations with high school students.
-The authors note that while students were originally "embarassed" by the dramatizations and thought htey were "stupid", they eventually came to regard them as being central to their understanding of algorithms.
-Main result is that over the course of term, students began to appreciate the importance of correctness and its essentiality in algorithm design.
+The authors note that while students were originally "embarrassed" by the dramatizations and thought they were "stupid", they eventually came to regard them as being central to their understanding of algorithms.
+Main result is that over the course of term, students began to appreciate the importance of correctness and its essentially in algorithm design.

 ---